Types of Velopharyngeal Dysfunction

 - Making speech sounds in the throat due to the lack of air in the mouth

 The treatment of a velopharyngeal dysfunction depends on the type and cause of the problem.
 The treatment of velopharyngeal insufficiency or velopharyngeal incompetence usually requires surgery.
-When surgery is needed for VPI, the surgery does not change the way the child has already learned to talk.
-For more information on VPI insufficiency treatment, visit the VPI Clinic.
+When surgery is needed, it does not change the way the child has already learned to talk.

-Blowing, sucking, and oral-motor exercises are not effective in improving velopharyngeal closure or abnormal resonance.
+Note: Blowing, sucking and oral-motor exercises are not effective in improving velopharyngeal closure or abnormal resonance.

 Helping Your Child

-Parents should be active members of the child’s treatment team.
+Parents should be active members of their child’s treatment team.
 They can help in the following ways:

-- Parents should follow-up on the advice from the surgeon and SLP.
+- Parents should follow-up on the advice from the surgeon and speech-language pathologist.

 - When the child is getting speech therapy, it is important that the parents work with the child in between therapy sessions.
 Several short practice sessions each day are the best way to help the child at home.

-For more information, contact the Division of Speech-Language Pathology at speech@cchmc.org or call 513-636-4341.
+For more information, please contact the Division of Speech-Language Pathology at speech@cchmc.org or call 513-636-4341.